RaphaelItotia/Sub-Saharan-Africa-Analysis/README.md

 Angola being the leading in GDP by 2024, there is a downward trend from 2017(122.02B) to 2020(57.14B) but then a recovery and grew up to 122.83B by 2022 before facing another down trend that is currently at 92.12B

-For the population growth, it has a consistent upward trend from 1980(8.27M) and to 2024(37.89M)
+For the population growth, it has a consistent upward trend from 1980(8.27M) to 2024(37.89M)

 ![](Files/ne.gif)